Bojong-Ireng/backend-server/README.md

-# Backend server for Bojongireng's tracking app
+# Backend server for PANGUI apps
-This backend server is intended to serve all frontend apps, like mobile app (and web app if present).
+This backend server is intended to serve pangui on all platforms, like mobile app (and web app if present).
 Using Go v1.24 and PostgreSQL v1.17, and is containerized using docker.

 ## Database relational schema